cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

         - appearing in newly prepended entries or newly appended entries and in entries defined prior script evaluation

 - An environment variable equaling to the path separator character (``:``) prior script evaluation is considered as undefined prior script evaluation to avoid misleading analysis

+- **FUTURE**: this feature may be extended to translate environment changes made by tools like Spack, Lmod or pkg-config.
+It may provide this way bridges between different realms.